Kavi Kumar Azad

 Kavi Kumar Azad (12 May 1972 – 9 July 2018) was an Indian film and television actor best known for his portrayal of Dr. Hansraj Baldevraj Hathi in an Indian sitcom Taarak Mehta Ka Ooltah Chashmah.
-He died on 9 July 2018 following a heart attack.

-Biography
+Early life

 After completing his studies, he went to Mumbai to try his luck in films.
 Early in his career, he worked in several short films and played supporting roles in some films.

+Career

 He was seen in the film, Jodhaa Akbar as a wheat seller.
 He acted in the DD National superhero show Junior G (2001–03) as a funny police inspector.
 He gained popularity from the show Taarak Mehta Ka Ooltah Chashmah, which was started in July 2008.
 He played the role of Dr. Hansraj Hathi, a resident of Gokuldham Society.
 He died on 9 July 2018 in Mumbai due to cardiac arrest.
 His funeral was held at Mira Road.

+Death

+He died on 9 July 2018 following a heart attack.